wmcorless/kema/doc/masternode.md

     kema-cli masternode status

 The last line should read: "status" : "Masternode successfully started".
-It will take 10-15 minutes before the Active column shows progress.
-If the minutes are a minus then you got synced but and asks for action to be completed, check your Masternode configuration file to be sure there are no extra lines, spaces or carriage returns after the last line.
 You may now close your PuTTY session and you are ready to create another server and start another node if desired.